robsonsmartins/usbflashprog/hardware/README.md

 ### Bill of Materials (BOM)

-The most up-to-date BOM can be accessed here: [Schematic diagram of the USB Flash/EPROM Programmer](https://github.com/robsonsmartins/usbflashprog/blob/main/hardware/usbflashprog_bom.pdf).
+The most up-to-date BOM can be accessed here: [Bill of Materials of the USB Flash/EPROM Programmer](https://github.com/robsonsmartins/usbflashprog/blob/main/hardware/usbflashprog_bom.pdf).

 ## Software versions